supercharge/hapi-aws-lambda/README.md

 ## Usage
+Using `@supercharge/hapi-aws-lambda` is a two-step process:

+1. Implement the function’s entrypoint
+2. Configure Binary Media Types for your API Gateway

+### The Lambda Function
-Using `@supercharge/hapi-aws-lambda` is pretty straightforward.
+Using `@supercharge/hapi-aws-lambda` is pretty straightforward:

 ```js
 'use strict'